MarkJohnstoneGitHub/VBA-DotNetLib/README.md

  Add reference DotNetlib.tlb (Com Interlop wrappers of the .Net Framework 4.8.1)
  Add reference mscorlib.tlb

+ The type libraries added can be viewed under View->Object Browser and select DotNetLib

+ For detailed explanation of class properties and properties see [netframework-4.8.1](https://learn.microsoft.com/en-us/dotnet/api/system?view=netframework-4.8.1)

  **Issues:**

  Currently List COM object wont allow to be created getting invalid use of New Keyword.
 This will removed and replaced with it's non-generic equivalent.

- Anticipate the ReadOnlyCollection may have similar issue.
+ Anticipate the ReadOnlyCollection may have a similar issue.
+It has been updated thou not tested.

  Require to consider how to handle generic types in COM Interlop as not supported, possible work around implement each type separately, which enforces type safety.